Flame in the Streets: Production

-Release and Reception

-Flame in the Streets opened in London on 22 June 1961, with general release following on 9 July.
-Daily Herald critic Paul Dehn called it a "terrifying and ferocious film", but in The Spectator Isabel Quigley observed that "its impact is mild" while conceding that "the obvious visual comparison between the outward and inward flames and fireworks" was effectively handled.
-Willis's script was nominated for a 'Best British Screenplay' BAFTA award, as well as being novelised by John Burke for Four Square Books.

 Baker said "the theme was a bit corny, about the white girl who falls in love with the black man.
 I thought we did rather well with it actually.
 But there again it wasn’t really a popular picture because nobody wanted to know.
 You see it wasn’t a comic in any way.
 If you make a picture about blacks and whites, there’s got to be something more controversial about it, and there wasn’t really anything in it that was seriously going to provoke an audience into an attitude."
 The movie marked the end of his contract with Rank.

 In his autobiography, The Director's Cut (2000), Roy Ward Baker noted that the film had recently been shown at a Brixton cinema "to mark the 50th anniversary of the arrival in Britain of the steamer Windrush, bringing Caribbeans to work here. ...
 Some of the older ones [in the audience] testified that it was a true picture of the conditions the incomers faced and in some areas still do face."

+Release

+Flame in the Streets opened in London on 22 June 1961, with general release following on 9 July.

+Reception

+Daily Herald critic Paul Dehn called it a "terrifying and ferocious film".

+Variety wrote: "John Mills makes a convincing figure as the father who has neglected his family because of his dedication to union work.
+Brenda de Banzie, his wife, bitter and intolerant about colored people, has two telling scenes, one with her husband and one with her daughter.
+Sylvia Syms, the schoolmistress daughter who outrages her parents by her determination to marry a young Negro schoolteacher, contributes a neat performance in a role which is not developed fully. ...
+The fact that Flame in the Streets is derived from a play Hot Summer Night is always obvious.
+However, by staging the film on Guy Fawkes’ Night, the director is able to get his cameras out into well-filled streets for atmosphere.
+The street riot between the two factions is curiously anticlimactic, mainly because the film’s appeal is largely the quietness of its direction and playing."

+In The Spectator Isabel Quigley observed that "its impact is mild" while conceding that "the obvious visual comparison between the outward and inward flames and fireworks" was effectively handled.

+Filmink argued the movie "has the Willis virtues (tidy structure, a social point) and deficiencies (no one feels like a real person, the female roles are dire).
+Its heart is in the right place, some scenes retain their power, and the issues are still relevant.
+Good on Rank for making it, in colour and CinemaScope and at least it gives black actors something to play.
+The public didn’t like it much, though – mostly because it was dull."

+Accolades

+Willis's script was nominated for a 'Best British Screenplay' BAFTA award.